Terje Olsen (politician)

 Terje Olsen (born 4 January 1951) is a Norwegian politician for the Conservative Party.

 He served as a deputy representative to the Parliament of Norway from Troms during the terms 1993–1997 and 2009–2013.
-He was a member of Nordreisa municipal council, and from 2007 to 2011 county mayor of Troms.
+He was a member of the municipal council of Nordreisa Municipality, and from 2007 to 2011 county mayor of Troms.

 He has also been a board member of Tromsø University College.